The Key Resources for Living the Aliya Dream

 I wish you a smooth and meaningful adjustment into a wonderful new life, and hope that you will have the resources that you need to live your aliya dream.
 If there is any way that I can be of help during this adjustment period please feel free to contact me.

-What are the key resources that you are using for sucessful aliya?
+What are the key resources that you are using for successful aliya?
 Please share your ideas in the comments box below: